-We will continue to update this page with additional resources and information over the coming days.
+Marymount Manhattan College is currently operating remotely in light of the COVID-19 outbreak.
+We will continue to update this page with additional resources and information.
 Please check back frequently for updates.

 Please review this policy carefully and note that it is subject to change as the situation around this outbreak evolves.

 A presentation by Cindy Graziano of GrayWolf Consulting

 Can I work from home?